Brian McFarlane

-Biography

-Early life and career
+Early life and education

-Brian McFarlane was raised in Whitby and Ottawa Ontario.
+Brian McFarlane, the son of writer Leslie McFarlane, was raised in Whitby and Ottawa Ontario.

 He attended St. Lawrence University in Canton, New York, on a hockey scholarship, graduating in 1955.
 In his four years he scored 101 goals for the Skating Saints, which remains a St. Lawrence record.
 On three occasions, he scored five goals in a game, a school record shared with several others.
 McFarlane was honoured as an All-American in 1952.

+Career

 After graduating, he worked in television at WRGB in Schenectady, New York, before moving to CFRB Radio in Toronto, Ontario and then CFCF-TV in Montreal, Quebec (where he was sports director) and CFTO TV in Toronto.
 He had a lengthy career in broadcasting and journalism.

 National Hockey League broadcasting

 He is best known as a color commentator and studio host on Hockey Night in Canada, beginning in 1964.
 He made similar broadcasts on NHL games for the major American networks CBS, NBC, and ESPN.
 He was a colour commentator on Toronto Maple Leafs local telecasts until 1980, when he made on-air comments that were supportive of Leaf captain Darryl Sittler and critical of Leafs owner Harold Ballard.
 He was subsequently banned from the Maple Leaf Gardens press box.
-For Hockey Night in Canada, he was moved off Toronto games at this point, broadcasting the Montreal Canadiens and Winnipeg Jets games as the host.
+For Hockey Night in Canada, he was moved off Toronto games at this point, broadcasting the Montreal Canadiens and Winnipeg Jets (original team) games as the host.
 His last year with HNIC was 1991, ending a 28-year association with HNIC.